I Choose to Laugh

 - Never send anything to anyone when you’re tired.

 - Boulders are not just pieces of granite.
-They actually roll into your path to see how serious you are about your endeavor.
+They actually roll into your path to see how serious you are about your hike.

 But most of all I learned- When you’re galloping on your fast horse and your cowboy hat starts to slip—try not to shoot yourself in the foot.